Getting Around New Zealand

 Getting Around New Zealand By Rail

-Commuter rail services operate at Wellington and Auckland.
+Commuter rail services operate in Wellington and Auckland.
 Intercity railway services are also offered and managed by KiwiRail Scenic Journeys.
 The TranzAlpine takes you from Christchurch to Greymouth and back.
-The Northern Explorer travels between Auckland and Wellington and runs thrice in a week.
+The Northern Explorer travels between Auckland and Wellington and runs thrice a week.

 Getting Around New Zealand By Road

 Buses are cheaper than other forms of transport here.
 However, the service is not quite frequent, and connections to major towns exist only once a day.
-Some of the best bus services are Atomic Shuttles, InterCity buses and Flying Kiwi Adventures, which takes you on a bus tour.
-Two-wheelers and four-wheelers are also common in this country and are an option used by many.
-You can rent a car or share a ride with somebody, i.e., carpooling.
+Some of the best bus services are Atomic Shuttles, InterCity buses, and Flying Kiwi Adventures, which take you on a bus tour.

 Getting Around New Zealand By Water